Christof/vim_tips/vim_tips.md

 In the default mode parenthesis `()` must be escaped for grouping. `{}` are per default also matched literally whereas square brackets `[]` have special meaning.
-A pattern for 6 digit hex values like a color in css would look like:
+A pattern for 6 digit hex values like a color in CSS would look like:

 ```
 /#\([0-9a-fA-F]\{6}\)
 ```

-Note that the curly bracktes only have to be escaped when they are opened.
-The very magic search is closer to Perl, Pyhton or Ruby regular expressions and is enabled with `\v`.
+Note that the curly brackets only have to be escaped when they are opened.
+The very magic search is closer to Perl, Python or Ruby regular expressions and is enabled with `\v`.
 Now all characters except '_', letters and numbers have special meaning.
 The color example now could be written as: